andreasbalevik/python-space-image-generator/README.md

 # Space Image Generator
 Space image generator written in Python.
-This is a classic collaboration project with ChatGPT where he coded most of it and I decided.
+This is a classic collaboration project where ChatGPT coded most of it, and I quality tested it and provided constructive feedback.
 No real purpose, just for fun.

 ## Example Images
 ![Example Image 1](examples/transmission_380136.png)